Connecting students with design opportunities across Oregon

 Topic: STEAM (Science, Technology, Engineering, Art and Math)

-Eureka! is a 5-year STEM magnet program that empowers youth to see themselves as an important part of the future workforce.
+Girls Inc. Eureka! is a 5-year STEM magnet program for 8th – 12th grade youth, that empowers them to see themselves as an important part of the future workforce.
 During the Eureka! program, youth participate in a variety of exciting lessons and activities that explore STEM through inquiry-based, critical thinking and hands-on activities in a college campus environment.
+With complimentary activities in making healthy choices, emerging adulthood, and life skill development, Eureka! fully fosters educational, professional, and personal development.

 In4All